Skip to main content

 Can I cancel a scheduled action?

 Yes, while it is in scheduled.
 POST /actions/{id}/cancel transitions the action to cancelled and removes it from the queue.
 Already-executing actions (acknowledged) cannot be cancelled and return 409 ACTION_NOT_CANCELLABLE.
 Amps does not attempt to recall in-flight OEM calls.
-When the schedules resource ships, POST /schedules/{id}/cancel will cancel the parent and every pending child action.
+When the scheduler ships, DELETE /{type}/{id}/schedule will clear a device’s schedule and cancel every pending child action it spawned.

 What happens if my schedule conflicts with another scheduled action?